cannomaly/my-bots/README.md

 ### Commands
 - No user-facing commands; the bot operates automatically upon server events.

-## 2. Chomper - YouTube Video Announcement Bot (Under Development)
+## 2. Chomper - YouTube Video Announcement Bot (In Development)

-*Chomper automatically posts announcements when new videos are uploaded to specific YouTube channels.
-Note: This bot is still under development.*
+*Chomper automatically posts announcements when new videos are uploaded to specific YouTube channels.*

 ### Features
 - **Auto Video Announcement**: